nsrr/tiny-data-dictionary/README.md

 Prerequisites: [Ruby Installed](https://github.com/remomueller/documentation), using RVM on *nix type machines, and RubyInstaller on Windows machines

-1. Install dependencies using bundler:
+- Install dependencies using bundler:

 `bundle install`

-2. Generate the CSV from the repository:
+- Generate the CSV from the repository:

-`bundle exec rake dd:create`
+`spout export`

 The Data Dictionary will be created in the `dd` folder in a versioned subfolder.
-EX: `dd/0.1.0/[variables|domains].csv`
+EX: `dd/1.0.0/[variables|domains].csv`

 ### Testing

-1. Use bundler to download required gems:
+- Use bundler to download required gems:

 `bundle install`

-2. Run tests using:
+- Run tests using:

-`bundle exec rake`
+`spout test`